MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 **Problems with this approach**
 Could slow down the browser/tab close operation.
 The timeout is a way to mitigate this performance issue, but it could lead to other problems like the web author may not have enough time to generate the payload for the format, so the clipboard would have empty data for that format.

 3. Choose to only keep the formats that are cheaper to produce and remove the rest (the formats that are delay rendered) by performing another clipboard.write operation: Native Excel has some logic to clear the clipboard and write a smaller subset of the initial formats that were on the clipboard when a user decides to close the app.
+Web authors can do this as well.

+**Problems with this approach**
-Web authors can do this as well, but it would affect the experience of the user if they are unable to paste the format that has high fidelity content and is delay rendered by the web author.
+This would affect the experience of the user if they are unable to paste the format that has high fidelity content and is delay rendered by the web author.
 Also, this has to be done during `beforeunload` event which affects performance of the site and slow down browser/tab close operation.

+4. Throw away all the delay rendered formats and put empty data for those formats in the clipboard.

+**Problems with this approach**
-4. Throw away all the delay rendered formats and put empty data for those formats in the clipboard: It would be a bad user experience, but a web author could also choose to not populate the formats that were registered for delay rendering.
+It would be a bad user experience, but a web author could also choose to not populate the formats that were registered for delay rendering.

 5. Browsers could choose to show a confirmation dialog if there is any delay rendered formats in the clipboard: Although it is similar to option 1, here the text of the dialog explicitly mentions delay rendering of formats which is more informative to the the user.

+**Problems with this approach**
 This option has similar concerns as option 1, but it does affect navigations, so it slows down browser/tab shutdown behavior.

 More info [here](https://docs.google.com/document/d/1H6ow7RWa4MeycKP3OQBoMhLuMaJct3jSCWW6apcVu9U/edit?usp=sharing)

 ### Proposal

-Proposal is a hybrid of options 2 and 4
+Proposal is a hybrid of options 2 and 3

 1. At least one built-in format must be written to the clipboard without delay as part of the write operation so there will be some data on the clipboard (could be a low fidelity `text/plain` format) if the browser/tab closes and the site doesn't get a chance to generate the data for the delay rendered formats within the timeout window.
-If the site only writes one format to the clipboard, then it can't be delay rendered.
+If the site only writes one format to the clipboard, then an exception would be thrown to prevent the write operation.

 2. If a delay rendered callback is already running before the page unloads, cancel the callback after a timeout period if the callback hasn't completed yet.
 When the callback is cancelled, set empty data to the clipboard for that delay rendered format.

-3. If site registered for `beforeunload` event to run the callback, run the callback but cancel it if it exceeds a timeout period so it doesn't cause delays in navigation.
+3. If the site registered for `beforeunload` event to run the callback, run the callback but cancel it if it exceeds a timeout period so it doesn't cause delays in navigation.

 ## Privacy and Security Considerations

 ### Privacy

-* Delay rendering of web custom formats
+* Delay rendering of Web Custom Formats

-  * Web custom formats are specific to an app ecosystem.
-When a site registers a callback for a web custom format, it doesn't know where the user is going to paste until the user performs the paste in an app that supports pasting of the web custom format that was copied.
+  * [Web custom formats](https://github.com/w3c/editing/blob/gh-pages/docs/clipboard-pickling/explainer.md) are specific to an app ecosystem.
+When a site registers a callback for a web custom format, it doesn't know where the user is going to paste until the user performs the paste in an app that supports pasting of the copied web custom format.
 On paste, when the web custom format is read from the clipboard, the clipboard calls back into the browser to trigger the callback that was registered for this format so it can return the data to the paste target.
-The site would know the app or have some fuzzy details about the app where the user is pasting the data into.
+By registering delay-rendered custom formats on the clipboard and tracking if and when particular delay render callbacks get called, the site can make some educated guesses about which applications or webpages the user is pasting data into.
+  More details about the issue: https://github.com/w3c/editing/issues/439.
   ![Privacy concern with web custom format](privacy_concern_dcr.png)

   * Proposed mitigation